ncatlab/nlab-content/pages/8/4/6/4/4648/content.md

   _Correction to: "Sheaves with connection on abelian varieties."
 Duke Math.
 J., 87(1):205&#8211;211, 1997.

-Proof that the original version of the conjecture is false in general is due to
+Proof that the original version of the conjecture is false in general is due to:

 * {#Lafforgue09} [[Vincent Lafforgue]], _Quelques calculs reli&#233;s &#224; la correspondance de Langlands g&#233;om&#233;trique pour $\mathbb{P}^1$ (version provisoire)_ 2009 ([web](http://www.math.jussieu.fr/~vlafforg/), [pdf](http://vlafforg.perso.math.cnrs.fr/geom.pdf))

-The refined version of the conjecture stated in [[derived algebraic geometry]], called the [[categorical geometric Langlands conjecture]], is due to
+The refined version of the conjecture stated in [[derived algebraic geometry]], called the [[categorical geometric Langlands conjecture]], is due to:

 * {#GaitsgoryRozenblyum} [[Dennis Gaitsgory]],  [[Nick Rozenblyum]], _[[Notes on geometric Langlands]], ([web](http://www.math.harvard.edu/~gaitsgde/GL/))

 * {#ArinkinGaitsgory12} [[Dima Arinkin]], [[Dennis Gaitsgory]], _Singular support of coherent sheaves, and the geometric Langlands conjecture_ ([arXiv.1201.6343](http://arxiv.org/abs/1201.6343))

-Other comments on the relation to [[TQFT]] include
+Other comments on the relation to [[TQFT]] include:

 * {#Kapranov95} [[Mikhail Kapranov]], _Analogies between the Langlands Correspondence and Topological Quantum Field Theory_, in _Functional Analysis on the Eve of the 21st Century_ Progress in Mathematics Volume 131/132, 1995, pp 119-151